fbentes/-SourceCodeRepositoryWebScraping/README.md

 To clear a especific repository (**POST verb**): https://sourcecodereposwebscraping.herokuapp.com/clearCache?repositoryUrl=https://github.com/fbentes/EmitesJavaJobApplicationChallenge/tree/master/IMDbQueryProject

+Note: Heroku has limitations of requests by free plan, and because that, it block application.

 **From localhost:**

 Call all repositoriries to return lines and bytes of filaes by extension (**GET verb**):